 Green Crime: Inside the minds of the people destroying the planet and how to stop them.

-Dr Shaw has become deeply embedded in London's global AI ecosystem, including spending the summer of 2026 as a visitor at GovAI- a non-profit organisation which helps decision-makers navigate the transition to a world with advanced AI.
+Dr Shaw has become deeply embedded in London's global AI ecosystem, including spending the summer of 2026 as a visitor at GovAI, which helps decision-makers navigate the transition to a world with advanced AI.

-Dr Julia Shaw is the presenter of four seasons of the documentary series Killers Caught on Camera and the spin off series Murder in Mind.
+Dr Julia Shaw is the presenter of four seasons of the documentary series Killers Caught on Camera with season five currently in production, and the spin off series Murder in Mind.
 She appears regularly as an expert on the criminal mind across TV and streaming platforms.

 In 2024, Dr Shaw co-hosted the BBC2 true crime comedy series “The Misinvestigations of Romesh Ranganathan”.